 You have worked incredibly hard to build your business and make it successful.
 You have invested in the knowledge, skills, experience and opportunities that have come your way, and the end result is a profitable business with happy customers and honest, hard-working employees.
 So, what are your plans for the future?

 All too often, successful businesses disappear when the founder does.
 This can be because of a sudden, unexpected catastrophe or simply because of a lack of succession planning.
-In either case, too few contractors focus upon their exit strategies until it is way too late.
-This means the value of their businesses is severely undermined by taxes or penalties, and what they leave behind is far less than what they hoped.
+In either case, too few contractors focus upon their exit strategy until it is way too late.
+This means the value of their business is severely undermined by taxes or penalties, and what they leave behind is far less than what they hoped.

 How will you be involved in your business in the future?
 In terms of your involvement in the business, sometimes the hardest part of succession planning is letting go.
 You have invested your life in growing the business, so it is often very difficult to simply walk away.
 How active you remain in the business may also depend upon what the business needs to maintain success.
-Your relationships with vendors, customers, subcontractors and others are critical assets of the business, and you may need to stay involved until your successor can nurture those relationships.
+Your relationships with vendors, customers, subcontractors, and others are critical assets of the business, and you may need to stay involved until your successor can nurture those relationships.

 How much money do you need to retire?
 For retirement planning purposes, you need to consider the income stream you need in the future and evaluate your current portfolio of investments.
 You might also look at long-term legacies for descendants and how those will be funded.
 All of this may affect whether you want to “cash out” completely, take a structured pay-out, remain an investor, “finance” the sale of the business, etc. These choices have important tax and financial consequences.